AtomLinter/linter-markdown/README.md

 `remarkConfig` in `package.json`s, this linter works just like [remark-cli][cli].

-See [this tutorial][set-up] on how to set-up npm to work without sudo, which is good practise, and comes with the added benefit that `linter-markdown` can pick up on globally installed modules.
+See [this tutorial][set-up] on how to set-up `npm` to work without `sudo`, which is good practice, and comes with the added benefit that `linter-markdown` can pick up on globally installed modules.

 Read more about configuring [remark-lint][configuration] on its README.